outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 NVIDIA GeForce 920M
 ```

 So the computer has an integrated Intel video card and a discrete NVIDIA video card respectivelly: it is called [NVIDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus).
-We have several choices to deal with NVIDIA Optimus: turn of one of the video card, use [Bumbelee](https://wiki.archlinux.org/index.php/Bumblebee), use [Nvidia-xrun](https://wiki.archlinux.org/index.php/Nvidia-xrun) etc. I will set up the system to _switch_ the two cards intelligently:
+We have several choices to deal with NVIDIA Optimus: turn off one of the video card, use [Bumbelee](https://wiki.archlinux.org/index.php/Bumblebee), use [Nvidia-xrun](https://wiki.archlinux.org/index.php/Nvidia-xrun) etc. I will set up the system to _switch_ the two cards intelligently:

 >Nvidia-xrun is a utility to allow Nvidia optimus enabled laptops run X server with discrete nvidia graphics on demand.
 This solution offers full GPU utilization, compatibility and better performance than Bumblebee.